Dimitra Studios Benitses

 Benitses cafe Skaloma-1967

-The building of Township
+The building of the Township

 This house was built almost 3 centuries ago and owned by an Italian noble named Palaviccini.

-Later it became the property of Varvitsiotis, a family of famous notaries, and after the death of the last family offspring, it was donated to the state for public use, It is known today as the Varvitsiotis Legacy.
+Later, it became the property of Varvitsiotis, a family of famous notaries, and after the death of the last family offspring, it was donated to the state for public use.
+It is known today as the Varvitsiotis Legacy.

-In this building were always the offices of the local municipality, many years ago in a small office at the backside of the building while the rest was used as a customs office.
+In this building were always the offices of the local municipality, many years ago, in a small office at the backside of the building, while the rest was used as a customs office.

-The first customs officer was someone named Harilaos Pateras, during his duty here he married Lina Kouris, a local girl from the wealthy Kouris family.
+The first customs officer was someone named Harilaos Pateras.
+During his duty here, he married Lina Kouris, a local girl from the wealthy Kouris family.

 The custom office moved to Corfu in 1962.

-From 1962 to 1965 a school for young women was working in the building, most of these girls were coming from other villages all over Corfu.
+From 1962 to 1965, a school for young women was working in the building; most of these girls were coming from other villages all over Corfu.

-Girls were living inside the house and many of those met and got married to men from Benitses.
+Girls were living inside the house, and many of those met and got married to men from Benitses.

-The building of Pagiatis family
+The building of the Pagiatis family

 Pagiatis house